-2024 end-of-year income tax
+End-of-year income tax

-Clubs or societies with an agent and an extension of time may have until 7 April 2025 to pay their tax.
+If you have an agent and an extension of time you have until 7 April 2026 to pay your tax.
 If this applies, contact your agent for more information.

-Otherwise, a club or society with a balance date between 1 March and 30 September must pay its end-of-year income tax and any interest by 7 February 2025.
+Otherwise, an organisation with a balance date between 1 March and 30 September must pay its end-of-year income tax and any interest by 7 February 2026.

-A club or society with a balance date between 1 October and 28 February must pay its end-of-year income tax by the seventh day of the month before the following year's balance date.
+An organisation with a balance date between 1 October and 28 February must pay its end-of-year income tax by the seventh day of the month before the following year's balance date.